Fuxing (train): CR400AF Series

-16-car version manufactured by CRRC Qingdao Sifang.
+The CR400AF-A is a16-car version of the standard CR400AF locomotive, manufactured by CRRC Qingdao Sifang.
 The first CR400AF-A started operation in July 2018 on the Beijing–Shanghai high-speed railway.
 These sets are 415 m long and have a passenger capacity of 1,193 passengers.
+77 sets have been manufactured.
+This model is no longer in production.